antilibrary/antilibrary_worker/readme.md

 - Open a console (cmd on windows), browse to your IPFS folder and run:

 ```
 ipfs init                                # this is required to run the next command
 ipfs daemon --enable-pubsub-experiment   # this is the p2p messages listener used by antilibrary from within the VM
 ```

 - Make sure you get a `Daemon is ready` message from the last command.
 The ipfs daemon must be running for the antilibrary worker to be able to communicate with the tracker.
-- Open another console, browse to the antilibrary_worker folder and run `vagrant up`
-- This will run the worker inside the vagrant machine
+- Open another console, browse to the antilibrary_worker folder and run `vagrant up`.
+This will run the worker inside the vagrant machine
 - Once everything is finished you should see something like:

 ```